Time to Protect the Johnson Amendment - Updated Dec. 12

 Take Action to Protect Public Trust in Maine’s Charitable Nonprofits

 The House and Senate have passed separate versions of tax reform.
-The difference between the bills must be negotiated in what’s called a conference committee made up of a dozen or more Representatives and Senators who will be named soon.
+The difference between the bills must be negotiated in what’s called a conference committee made up of a dozen or more Representatives and Senators.
+Negotiations are happening now.
+The final vote may occur next week.
 We ask for your help in urging Sen. Susan Collins to convince the “tax conferees” to preserve nonprofit nonpartisanship and to reject any changes to the Johnson Amendment.

 Both the Senate and House bills contain multiple provisions that would harm the ability of charitable nonprofits to advance our missions.
 The most damaging is Section 5201 of the House-passed bill; it would dramatically change the longstanding, vital protection in law for nonpartisanship of charitable, religious, and philanthropic organizations, known as the Johnson Amendment.
 Section 5201 would allow nonprofit organizations to be pressured to endorse or oppose candidates for public office.
 The proposed change would also make political donations – for the first time ever – tax-deductible when funneled through charitable nonprofits, houses of worship, and foundations.